sblepa/Vi-Task/README.md

 - Default image for when loading fails or no image exists
 - Stay in the same main screen scrolling position when returning from an info screen
 - Pagination when fetching/loading character list

-### *Disclaimers*

-* many of the boilerplate logic here could be moved to base classes, it wasn't done here as we have at most two instances of a base class